tbraun-de/SimpleK8sWatch/README.md

 # SimpleK8sWatch

-.NET 5.0 library (C#) providing an easy to use watcher for kubernetes events.
+.NET standard 2.1 library (C#) providing an easy to use watcher for kubernetes events.

 ## Why